yukulehe/gazpar2mqtt/README.md

 - v0.7.x :
   - Retrieve published measures to supplier
-  - Write to Influxdb v2
+  - Export to Influxdb v2
+  - Grafana dashboard template
+  - Cost calculation from prices file
 - v0.6.x :
   - Implementation of a sqlite database
   - Addition of converter factor from Grdf